shsagir/play-area-sync/docs/blackfire.md

 ## Integration

-Blackfire is integreated with a BYO licence model for some fortrabbit Apps.
-Please see the [specs page](https://www.fortrabbit.com/specs) for availabilty with plans.
+Blackfire is integreated with a BYO licence model for all fortrabbit Apps.

 To use Blackfire with your fortrabbit App, you only need to paste the Agent credentials from Blackfire into the fortrabbit [Dashboard](/dashboard).
 Here is a detailed step by step guide: